Lynn-Mei/Hakumei/README.md

 # Hakumei
-Project Hakumei, is a 2D RPG and open-world set in a medieval fantasy world.
+Project Hakumei, is a 2D open-world RPG set in a medieval fantasy world.
+The game will offer many possibilities to give each player a different experience.